CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/00-Overview.md

 - Task 2: Update Passwords for the new users
 - Task 3: Change and experience Load Balancing methods

-**Exercise 8: Create a master image for WVD**
+**Exercise 8: Create a master image for AVD**

 - Task 1: Create a new Virtual Machine in Azure
 - Task 2: Run Windows Update
-- Task 3: Prepare WVD image
+- Task 3: Prepare AVD image
 - Task 4: Run Sysprep
 - Task 5: Create a managed image from the Master Image VM
 - Task 6: Provision a Host Pool with a custom image
 - Task 7: Assign an Azure AD group to an application group
-- Task 8: Connect to WVD with the web client
+- Task 8: Connect to AVD with the web client

 **Summary**